| Department

 representation should be consistent with the established standard of

-geographically diverse small, medium and large tribes, whenever possible.
+geographically diverse small, medium and large tribes, whenever possible. b.
+Meetings will be

 posted on the Internet and will be open to the public.
 In addition to